Bridging Cultures: From Dominican Roots to Service in the U.S. Army

 |0

-This work, Bridging Cultures: From Dominican Roots to Service in the U.S. Army [Image 5 of 5], by SFC Henry Gundacker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bridging Cultures: From Dominican Roots to Service in the U.S. Army, by SFC Henry Gundacker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.